-- o MS1 only: Application for Research Credit (if applicable, through Dr. Anthony Brown's Office) - o Weill Cornell Waiver & Release Forms for Overseas Travel - Weill Cornell Consent Form - Weill Cornell Consent Form If US State Dept. Travel Advisory (if applicable) - o Register your travel and elective dates with the Registrar's Office - MS4 Only: Take at least 3 copies of the Student Performance Evaluation Form with you so your mentor(s) can complete it at the end of your elective - MS4 Only: Once funds are allocated send a THANK YOU note to Donor (Info will be provided) - Register your travel with Risk Management / Travel Insurance Program (International SOS) (https://internationalaffairs.weill.cornell.edu/travel-resources) - Register your travel with the State Department to receive alerts (https://travel.state.gov/content/travel.html) - o Student payment and Reimbursement procedures (see below) - o Book your flights and accommodation (keep all receipts) - o Ensure your passport and travel documents are up to date - o Obtain the appropriate visa (if necessary) - Schedule a Travel Clinic Appointment to discuss vaccines and prophylaxis (if necessary) - o Complete Required Online Ethics training - o Complete IMSE Pre-Departure Worksheet - Complete the IMSE Code of Conduct - o Attend Pre-Departure Workshop
+- MS1 Only: Application for Research Credit (if applicable, through Dr. Anthony Brown's Office) - Weill Cornell Waiver & Release Forms for Overseas Travel - IMSE International Travel Information Sheet - Weill Cornell Consent Form - Weill Cornell Travel Advisory Form - Register your travel with Terra Dotta (Central Cornell University Travel system) - a link will be provided upon approval by IMSE - We encourage you to register your travel with the State Department to receive alerts (if you are a US citizen) (https://travel.state.gov/content/travel.html) - Complete Required Online Ethics training - Complete the IMSE Code of Conduct - Complete IMSE Pre-Departure Worksheet - Register your travel and elective dates with the Registrar's Office in Oasis.
+You will include your preceptor's name and contact information so that Registrar's Office can assign a Student Performance Evaluation - MS4 Only: Take at least 3 copies of the Student Performance Evaluation Form.
+You are required to have your faculty sponsor submit one final evaluation directly to the Office of the Registrar within 2 weeks of elective completion to receive credit.
+If you rotate with multiple preceptors, you can collect multiple evaluations but please have your main faculty sponsor compile them into one form at the end of your rotation.
+The link to this form will be sent to you by Savita Birbal. - MS4 Only: Once funds are allocated send a THANK YOU note to Donor (Info will be provided) - Register your travel with Risk Management / Travel Insurance Program (International SOS) Travel | Risk Management (cornell.edu) - Student payment and Reimbursement procedures - Book your flights and accommodation (keep all receipts) - Ensure your passport and travel documents are up to date - Obtain the appropriate visa (if necessary) - Schedule a Travel Clinic Appointment to discuss vaccines and prophylaxis (if necessary) - Attend Pre-Departure Workshop